tibmatt/flogo-web/DEVELOPER.md

 The building process will start, it might take several minutes depending on your machine resources.
 Once the build is finished then you should be able to see the docker image listed when running `docker images`.

-To start the container, run and navigate to `http://localhost:5033` once the container starts, note that you can change the port `5033` in the command to a different port if needed:
+To start the container, run and navigate to `http://localhost:5033` once the container starts.
+Note that you can change the port `5033` in the command to a different port if needed:

 ```bash